aconz2/aconz2.github.io/_posts/2024-10-11-Container-Rootfs-Notes.md

 Our running example will be `gcc:14.1.0` so do a `podman pull docker.io/library/gcc:14.1.0`

+(Note I'm using a early hacky version of a tool that runs each bash script block and updates the contents of the following code block on each file save.
+I thought there was a tool for this but I couldn't find a good one on a quick look.
+I'm thinking about caching results and/or a better formatting to better display the output)

 We can put all these things in one directory like so:

 ```bash